How Kaczyński ruined Poland, judges tell MEPs

 He quoted medieval Italian writer Dante Alighieri to say one of "the hottest places in hell" was reserved for those who remained neutral in times of crisis.

-"We are in a rule of law crisis," in Europe, Sophie in 't Veld, the EP rapporteur on Poland, also said.
+"We are in a rule of law crisis," in Europe, Sophie in 't Veld, the EP rapporteur on Poland, also said on Monday.

 "Poland has become a travesty of democracy under PiS," she added, listing also Kaczyński's attacks on electoral norms, gay rights, women's rights, and academic freedom in Poland as markers of how un-European it already was.